kyma-project/btp-manager/docs/user/03-10-preconfigured-secret.md

    * The `sap-btp-operator-config` ConfigMap.

 > [!TIP]
 > In this scenario, the `sap-btp-service-operator` Secret is automatically generated when you create Kyma runtime.
-To create this Secret manually for a specific namespace, see [Create an SAP BTP Service Operator Secret](./tutorials/04-20-create-btp-service-operator-secret.md).
+To create this Secret manually for a specific namespace, see [Create `sap-btp-service-operator` Secret](./tutorials/04-20-create-btp-service-operator-secret.md).

 The `sap-btp-manager` Secret provides the following credentials:
 * **clientid**